Hi, I’m Sihame El Kaouakibi.

 For years now, we have been helping businesses to bring their Corporate Social Responsibility into practice and inspiring them by co-developing new brands that allowed them to connect with the new generation.Read More

+Wannawork is a new digital platform.
+It’s a job site proposing tools for job searching and applying.
+It helps candidates provide employers with the best possible survey of his or her talents, passions and values.
 So many businesses are looking for efficient, enthusiastic employees and so many young people are talented, passionate people… Yet it seems they are often unable to connect.

 Our USP?
 Our target group!
 We have the whole world at our disposal and we’re going to allow these young people, to advance and make their way to all levels of the economy, in proportion to their talents.

 It also proposes tools to employers to describe and position their vacancies in such a way that they will actually reach the new generation.
-When a company would like us to search for a suitable candidate, just say the word:
+When a company would like us to search for a suitable candidate, just say the word.

 Besides a digital platform, we also have a physical platform: WannaTaste, managed by Erika Xuan Nguyen, that allows the target group to get to know us even before they need us.
 Wannataste runs a number of community-driven meeting hubs, where a passion for food and drink are key.
 There’s no better way to get to know a person than to meet him or her in familiar surroundings where you can be yourself - even when there’s a CEO sitting opposite you.

-Our first hub is not the least: it is the student restaurant and coffee bar at the new KDG-Campus in Antwerpen Zuid, that provides a 6000-strong campus with fresh and varied menus, sourced, prepared an served daily by a very young and diverse team… time for some serious disruption in the catering sector!
+Our first hub was not the least: it is the student restaurant and coffee bar at the new KDG-Campus in Antwerpen Zuid, that provides a 6000-strong campus with fresh and varied menus, sourced, prepared an served daily by a very young and diverse team… time for some serious disruption in the catering sector!

 #Believe, the book I published in 2013 is, on the one hand, a call on people from the new generation to go for it and surround themselves with believers.